LaurentOngaro/obsidian-img_upload-plugin/README.md

 Notes:

 - You can also download a release ZIP (if available) instead of cloning.
+When we tag a release (v*.*.\*) this repo runs a build workflow that creates a ZIP release asset containing `main.js`, `manifest.json`, `README.md`, `LICENSE` and `package.json`.
-- The `build.bat` script is a simple convenience for Windows that runs `npm install` and `npm run build`.
+- The `build.bat` script is a simple convenience for Windows that runs `npm install` and `npm run build` (you can also use `npm run build:win`).
 - For signed uploads prefer a server-side signing endpoint; see the `examples/signing-server` snippet in this repo.
+  CI / releases

+- A GitHub Action builds and publishes a ZIP release asset when you push a **tag** like `v1.2.3` (see `.github/workflows/release.yml`).
+- Additionally, a draft release is automatically created on every push to `main` (see `.github/workflows/draft-release.yml`) — this is a convenience so you can inspect artifacts and promote a draft to a normal release when ready.

 ## Getting started